-For details about Gift Deeds – associated conditions & clauses CLICK HERE
+For details about Gift Deeds – associated conditions & clauses CLICK HERE |

-Often, gift deeds are executed by senior citizens in favour of their children/caretakers with the intention of ensuring that they shall be provided with the basic amenities.
-However, they often face neglect at the hands of the transferee once the property is transferred upon registration of the gift deed.
+It has been observed that gift deeds are often executed by senior citizens in favour of their caretakers or children with the intention of ensuring that they will be provided with the basic amenities.
+However, they neglected by the transferee once the property or land is transferred upon registration of the gift deed.

 Transfer of Immovable Property through Gift Deed